 How To Turn Practicing Into A Habit – By Scott Bradlee

 I’ve said it before – I was a terrible piano student when I was kid.
 I wasn’t the best musician in my class, and I didn’t start studying music early in life, either.
+I learned how to turn practicing into a habit.

 It’s easy to attribute success to having “natural talent,” but that’s not really the case nine times out of ten.
 Not that I don’t believe that such a thing exists – I do, I just think it’s a bit overrated.
 If you want to get good enough at something to stand out from your peers, there are no shortcuts.
 Whether it’s music, sports, public speaking, you name it…one way or another, you’re going to need to spend a lot of time practicing, so you might as well make peace with the idea.